 II

-[11] DaimlerChrysler argues that the claimed injury is so hypothetical, so iffy, that the plaintiffs do not have standing to assert it and the court does not have jurisdiction to hear it.[12]
+The parties agree that the plaintiffs cannot succeed on any of their claims without showing they have suffered legally compensable injury.
+But the plaintiffs argue that they need not show that they can prove the requisite injury until after class certification has been decided and the trial court reaches the merits of their claims.[11]
+DaimlerChrysler argues that the claimed injury is so hypothetical, so iffy, that the plaintiffs do not have standing to assert it and the court does not have jurisdiction to hear it.[12]
 The issue is important because courts must not decide hypothetical claims.[13]
 Practically speaking, the timing is important, because a disagreement over $2,400 is one thing and a disagreement over $8 billion is quite another.

-[14] but the law is not well developed on the degree to which the defect must actually manifest itself before it is actionable.
+A person who buys a defective product can sue for economic damages,[14] but the law is not well developed on the degree to which the defect must actually manifest itself before it is actionable.
 For example, in Compaq Computer Corp. v.
 Lapray, we observed that “the law in most states (including Texas) is unclear” on “whether to permit express warranty claims for unmanifested defects”.[15]
 The plaintiffs here argue that this issue cannot be resolved until the trial court determines whether a class should be certified.
 Nor, they say, can the court consider at this stage whether the defect they allege in the Gen-3 seatbelt buckle has manifested itself sufficiently for them to recover damages on their other claims for negligence, negligent misrepresentation, breach of implied warranties, or DTPA violations.

 But DaimlerChrysler does not argue here that the plaintiffs’ claims cannot succeed (although that is certainly their position).
 Rather, it argues that whatever the plaintiffs’ causes of action may require, they have not suffered the kind of injury to give them standing to invoke the trial court’s subject-matter jurisdiction.
 If there is no injury sufficient for jurisdiction, surely there is no injury sufficient for a cause of action.
 But if the plaintiffs have no standing, the trial court has no more jurisdiction to deny their claims than it does to grant them.
 Without jurisdiction, the trial court should not render judgment that the plaintiffs take nothing; it should simply dismiss the case.[16]